-Candidate sperm donors are requested to fill out a questionnaire, which includes information on their personal and family, social, medical, reproductive, sexual and psychological record.
-Moreover, potential sperm donors should undergo physical examination by an urologist, who will decide if they are capable of participating in the sperm donation program.
+Candidate sperm donors are requested to fill out a questionnaire, which includes information on their personal and family, social, medical, reproductive, sexual and psychological records.
+Moreover, potential sperm donors should undergo a physical examination by an urologist, who will decide if they are capable of participating in the sperm donation program.

 According to their medical record and specific psychometric tests, that a candidate sperm donor must undergo, a specialized psychologist will provide a forensic psychological evaluation and will report the possible presence of hereditary psychiatric disorders.

 Screening of potential sperm donors involves multiple semen and blood testing, according to the sperm bank donation program.
 A list of these tests is provided below:

 1. Conventional parameters (semen volume, concentration, motility, morphology, vitality)

 2. Functional parameters (acrosome reaction test, sperm DNA fragmentation test)

 3. Post-thaw sperm recovery and viability